silentbicycle/theft/doc/usage.md

 All other callbacks default to just returning their `*_CONTINUE` result.

-These hooks can be overridden to add test-specific behavior:
+These hooks can be overridden to add test-specific behavior.
+For example:

-- Custom reporting (several callbacks)
+- Reporting can be customized (by changing any of several callbacks)

 - Halting after a certain number of failures (`gen_args_pre` or `trial_pre`)